-When you say, “I do,” it’s for love—and for money matters too.
-When you get married, you tie a financial knot that you have to keep strong throughout your lives together.
-It’s a matter of setting money expectations from the start, making careful financial plans together, and checking in with each other regularly to keep your finances on track as things change.
+When you get married, you tie an emotional and financial knot that you have to keep strong throughout your lives together.
+To start strong, set money expectations right away, make financial plans together, and then check in with each other regularly to keep your finances on track as things change.

-“Don’t let disagreements about spending or different attitudes about money derail your newlywed bliss,” says John Sweeney, executive vice president of retirement and investing strategies at Fidelity.
+“Don’t let disagreements about spending or different attitudes about money derail your newlywed bliss,” says Ann Dowd, CFP®, vice president at Fidelity.
 “Recognize that you are partners in financial planning, and take that partnership seriously.”

 Here are five ways to help successfully unite your financial lives.